nippusingh/machine--learning-project-students-marks-predictor/README.md

 🧠 Student Marks Prediction - ML Project

 📌 Project Overview
 This project predicts students' marks based on the number of hours they studied, using a Simple Linear Regression model.
-It demonstrates how machine learning can be applied to real-world data to make meaningful predictions.🗂️ Dataset
+It demonstrates how machine learning can be applied to real-world data to make meaningful predictions.

+🗂️ Dataset
-Source: Custom or sample dataset (e.g., student.csv)
+Source: Custom or sample dataset

 ⚙️ Technologies Used

 Python 🐍

 NumPy